Fastly Inc. (FSLY) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Fastly Inc. (FSLY) is $14.35, which is $0.86 above the current market price.
-The public float for FSLY is 111.62M, and currently, short sellers hold a 10.41% ratio of that floaft.
-The average trading volume of FSLY on February 27, 2023 was 4.43M shares.
+The average price suggested by analysts for FSLY is $14.35, which is $0.74 above the current market price.
+The public float for FSLY is 111.62M, and currently, shorts hold a 11.53% of that float.
+The average trading volume for FSLY on March 02, 2023 was 4.50M shares.

 FSLY’s Market Performance